CaringCactus/turbo-mod/README.md

 This code is the bare basics as described above, you can add more moderation features by editing the python code in main.py to fit your needs; you'll likely need to reference [PRAW](https://praw.readthedocs.io/en/stable/code_overview/praw_models.html) documention and view [r/redditdev](https://www.reddit.com/r/redditdev/) to learn more on your own.

+If you want the bot to also remove comments made on your moderated subreddit alongside post submissions you would need to repeat the same procedures in this guide (except creating a new reddit account, use the same credentials) to host on a second heroku account to edit/manage a separeate script.
+The only edit needed to make the code scan for comments instead of posts is to change the main 'for' loop in 'main.py': 'for comment in reddit.subreddit(mod_sub).stream.comments(skip_existing=True):'.

 # Setup

 Clone the github repository, change directories: